solliancenet/azure-synapse-build-together-blog/Blog-2/data-engineering.md

 ## Task 1: Create a new Storage Account

-In the following Tasks, we will create a simple pipeline with the Copy Data activity to copy data from a storage account to the Data Lake Storage Gen2 account linked to your Synapse Workspace.
+We will create a simple pipeline with the Copy Data activity to copy data from a storage account to the Data Lake Storage Gen2 account linked to your Synapse Workspace in the following Tasks.
 We will start by creating a new Storage Account.

 1. Navigate to the [Azure portal](portal.azure.com) and select **Create a resource**.
 Search for **Storage account** and select **Create**.